Developer7025/1V1/README.md

-#  Dual Arena
+#  Duel Arena
- Dual Arena is a lightweight offline fighting game for Windows PC, built in Unity.
+ Duel Arena is a lightweight offline fighting game for Windows PC, built in Unity.
 It's a local multiplayer game where two players face off in a fast-paced, minimalist duel.
 With just a single attack move and jump-to-dodge mechanic, the game focuses on pure skill, timing, and reflexes.

 🎮 Features
 🥊 1v1 Local Multiplayer – No bots, just you vs. another player.